teeframe/protocol-documentation/src/snap/snap-structure.md

 itemByte[2-...] // Payload
 ```

-## Encoding Strings To Snap Items
+## String Packing To Snap Items

 There is only one snap item that contains a string, the "**CLIENT INFO**".
-The way you encode strings to this snap is different from the default way to encode strings.
-You must first convert the string with a fixed size into multiple numbers.
+The way you pack strings to this snap is different from the default way.
+You will need to convert the string with a fixed size into multiple integers.

-You can find the implementation of the encoding and decoding of [the method here](https://github.com/teeworlds/teeworlds/blob/0.6/src/game/gamecore.h#L72-L104).
+You can find the implementation of the pack and unpack of [the method here](https://github.com/teeworlds/teeworlds/blob/0.6/src/game/gamecore.h#L72-L104).